StarRocks/starrocks/docs/en/administration/Configuration.md

 - **Default**: 10
 - **Unit**: N/A
 - **Description**: The thread pool size for Routine Load on each BE.
 Since v3.1.0, this parameter is deprecated.
-The thread pool size for Routine Load on each BE is now controlled by the FE dynamic parameter max_routine_load_task_num_per_be.
+The thread pool size for Routine Load on each BE is now controlled by the FE dynamic parameter `max_routine_load_task_num_per_be`.

+#### internal_service_async_thread_num

+- **Default:** 10 (Number of Threads)
+- **Description:** The thread pool size allowed on each BE for interacting with Kafka.
+Currently, the FE responsible for processing Routine Load requests depends on BEs to interact with Kafka, and each BE in StarRocks has its own thread pool for interactions with Kafka.
+If a large number of Routine Load tasks are distributed to a BE, the BE's thread pool for interactions with Kafka may be too busy to process all tasks in a timely manner.
+In this situation, you can adjust the value of this parameter to suit your needs. **Since v3.1.0, this parameter is deprecated.
+The thread pool size for Routine Load on each BE is now controlled by the FE dynamic parameter `max_routine_load_task_num_per_be`.**

 #### brpc_max_body_size